334

 Fields are spoiled by weeds,

-this population is spoiled by |aversion::ill will, hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]|;
+this population is spoiled by |aversion::hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]|;

-Therefore, in those free from aversion,
+therefore, in those free from aversion,

 a gift bears great fruit.